electrikmilk/lifesaver/ReadMe.md

 ### Next Frame

-Wait for the next frame in order for other things to happen during that frame before proceeding.
+Wait for the next frame for other things to happen during that frame before proceeding.

 ```javascript
 await nextFrame();